 Parent-teacher conferences are held usually once or twice a year.
 They are brief meetings, lasting about 15-30 minutes.

 They are an opportunity for parents to find out or discuss:

-- learn how your child is progressing academically and personally at school and whether your child is meeting academic expectations
+- how your child is progressing academically and personally at school, and whether your child is meeting academic expectations

 - if your child is not meeting expectations, or is consistently exceeding them, then they may need additional testing or extra work

-- find out what your child’s teacher thinks about your child’s strengths, needs, behaviours and learning styles
+- what your child’s teacher thinks about your child’s strengths, needs, behaviours and learning styles

-- find out how your child gets along with other students in class and during lunch, breaks and other classes
+- how your child gets along with other students in class and during lunch, breaks and other classes

-- discuss how both parents and teacher can support the child’s learning and if there are any services to help your child grow as a learner
+- how both parents and teacher can support the child’s learning and if there are any services to help your child grow as a learner

-- to understand if there are any issues or challenges that may be interfering with your child’s learning and growth and how these are being addressed
+- if there are any issues or challenges that may be interfering with your child’s learning and growth and how these are being addressed

-- make a plan in which the teacher checks in with you regularly if there is a behaviour problem.
+- a plan in which the teacher checks in with you regularly if there is a behaviour problem.

 There’s a big difference between Primary and Secondary Level, so I have tips based on my experience of both.